 Press Ctrl+Enter or choose Show in Memory View from the variable's context menu:

 The Memory View window initially shows a 256-byte region that starts from the chosen address, with higher memory addresses at the bottom of the window.
 When you then invoke Memory View for other pointers, they arе highlighted in the same window, and the region is extended to show more addresses if necessary.

-The right-hand column of the Memory View window displays ASCII character equivalents of the memory values.
+The right-hand column displays the ASCII character equivalents of the memory values.

 Go to address

 Use the Go to field of the Memory View window to jump to a particular address.
-You can enter the address directly as a hex number, specify a pointer variable, or call the address of any variable using
+You can enter the address directly as a hex number, specify a pointer variable or an expression evaluating to a pointer, or use the address of operator